Irizar to make electric utility vehicles in Spain

-It is Europe’s first “emobility plant” says Irizar that today inaugurated their new facility in the Spanish town of Aduna.
-On a floor area of 18,000 sqm they want to build electric buses and other commercial vehicles for use in urban scenarios as well.
+It is Europe’s first “emobility plant” said Irizar at the inauguration of their new facility in Aduna, Spain.
+On a floor area of 18,000 sqm they want to build electric buses and other commercial vehicles en masse in order to keep up with demand.

-The factory has a capacity to make 1,000 electric vehicles a year to start with and currently the plant is churning out one electric bus every two days.
-Production is to double though from September due to full order books says Irizar.
+The new factory has a capacity to make 1,000 electric vehicles a year to start with so the plant is churning out one electric bus every two days at the moment.
+However, said production is to double from September due to full order books, says Irizar.

 The Spanish company has invested 75 million euros into what it calls its e-mobility plant and focussed on sustainability.
 It uses excess heat from another factory in the area for hot water for example and is rated class A in energy efficiency.